tvrbo-pro/TvrboReact/readme.md

 	git clone https://github.com/TvrboPro/TvrboReact.git

+You should now be able to run `make info` and see the full list of commands available to you.

 ### Install the dependences

 	make install

-You should now be able to run `make info` and see the full list of commands available to you.
+This will also perform an initial build.

 ### Live development

 	make dev

 Then, go to `http://localhost:8080` in your browser and start developing with live reload/react hot loading!

-By default, the database is disabled.
-If you want to enable it, open `app/config/server-default.js` and comment/uncomment the `MONGODB_URI` and `MONGODB_TEST_URI` variables accordingly.

 ### Build for production